bmazzarol/Eon/Eon.Docs/index.md

 comes paired with a simple language; crontab that is used to define how the job is to be repeated.

-Eon exposes a type called `Schedule`, that is a modern alternative to Cron, that is not concerned with how its executed, just the cadence at which an execution engine could run it.
+Eon exposes a type @Eon.Schedule, that is a modern alternative to Cron, that is not concerned with how its executed, just the cadence at which an execution engine could run it.

-Its a immutable blueprint; a potentially infinite stream of durations that can be iterated and potentially awaited.
+Its an immutable blueprint; a potentially infinite stream of @Eon.Duration that can be iterated and potentially awaited.

 ```csharp